Sud Express: History

+By 1973, the Sud Express's Madrid section had been discontinued, following the June 1969 introduction of a new train, Puerta del Sol, providing through overnight sleeping-car service between Paris and Madrid.

+However, in 1973, the Sud Express became able to carry through cars over its entire route, now only Paris–Lisbon, thanks to the introduction of couchette cars fitted with variable-gauge wheelsets.
+Cooks Continental Timetable explained that, "At Hendaye, the through couchettes Paris–Lisbon and v.v. are jacked up to change the bogies on account of the difference in track gauge between France and Spain."
+Sitting cars and full sleeping cars continued to run in two separate sections, with passengers having to change at Hendaye or Irun.
+Through couchette cars running between Paris and Porto were added in summer 1974, followed in June 1975 by Paris–Ourense, the latter being extended to Vigo in 1977.

 Events

 A 1939 crash near Tolosa, Spain on 29 March killed, amongst others, the artist Romilly Fedden and his novelist wife Katharine Waldo Douglas.

 On 11 September 1985, a Sud Express train collided head-on with another train near Moimenta-Alcafache station.
 The locomotives exploded and the train, carrying about 400 passengers, immediately caught fire.
 Forty-nine deaths were officially confirmed, most caused by the fire, although unofficial estimates put the number of deaths between 100 and 150.
 A memorial was erected on site.